Want to spend your retirement like royalty? Check out our guide and choose whether you should retire in Portugal or Italy!

 Labor Market in Portugal and Italy

-As it stands, Portugal has an average unemployment rate of 5.7%, and expats often find the transition slightly challenging.
-Alike to Portugal, Italy can also do better, with an unemployment rate of 8.1%.
+As of the most recent data, Portugal has an average unemployment rate of 6%, and expats often find the transition slightly challenging.
+Like Portugal, Italy can also do better, with an unemployment rate of 6.3%.

 First off, the Portuguese economy is manufacturing-driven and quite dependent on tourism, often having a limited need for expat workers.